alwaysahustler/alwaysahustler/README.md

 > *“You don't need permission to build the future.”*

-I'm an **Engineering undergrad at MNNIT Allahabad**, but my world revolves around building tech that *works* — whether it's an event-scale leaderboard, a messaging system with live encryption, or a bot that speaks for you on video.
+I'm an **Engineering undergrad at MNNIT Allahabad**, but my world revolves around building tech that *works*

-I've shipped products that hundreds of users interact with, mentored juniors in my coding club, and contributed to startup events that needed reliable tech under pressure.
+I've shipped products that hundreds of users interact with, and contributed to startup events that needed reliable tech under pressure.
 My work lives at the intersection of **real-time systems**, **open-source tooling**, and **AI-powered automation**.

 ---